A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 Another interesting addition is the communication service reliability, which enlarges the \gls{urllc} reliability definition and it refers to the ability to provide the communication service for a given time interval but under given conditions.
 These conditions would include aspects that affect reliability, such as mode of operation, stress levels, and environmental conditions.
 Reliability may be quantified using appropriate measures such as mean time between failures, or the probability of no failure within a specified period of time.

 Requirements and definitions for the system synchronization are also observed, with multiple time domains: the global time domain, used to align operations and events chronologically; and the working clock domains, i.e., for a machine of set of machines that physically collaborate.
 Different working clock domains may have different timescales and different synchronisation accuracy and precision.
 Analogously to a latency budget, there is a synchronicity budget with the time error contribution between ingress and egress of the 5G system on the path of clock synchronization messages.
 Current solutions to achieving fast and continuous synchronization~\cite{levesque2016sync} will be certainly not sufficient to satisfy the demanding timing relations of the future use cases.
 For instance, industrial automation scenarios typically involve multiple timing domains.
-This makes it challenging to integrate 5G into a \gls{tsn} synchronization network, which is one of the goals for Release 17~\cite{3GPPTS23.501}. \gls{5gacia} was established in 2018 and aims at bringing all industrial and networking stakeholders together to accelerate the adoption of 5G technology in the industrial domains.
-One of the objectives is to ensure that the requirements are adequately addressed in 5G standardization and regulation, and this includes many timing-related dependencies.
+Despite the challenge of integrating 5G into a \gls{tsn} synchronization network, the \gls{3gpp} has been working to make it feasible~\cite{godor2020}\cite{nasrallah2019}.
+Mechanisms for clock distribution are already included in Release 16, and the architectural solution has been consolidated in Release 17~\cite{3GPPTS23.501}. \gls{5gacia} was established in 2018 and aims at bringing all industrial and networking stakeholders together to accelerate the adoption of 5G technology in the industrial domains.
+One of the objectives was to ensure that the requirements are adequately addressed in 5G standardization and regulation, and this includes many timing-related dependencies.
 For example, we already mentioned the report in~\cite{5gaciakey}, where the time-scale categories are defined, whereas~\cite{5gaciatsn} describes the requirements and functional capabilities needed to integrate 5G with \gls{tsn}.

 Finally, timeliness is identified by \gls{3gpp} as an attribute for timing accuracy useful to quantify the end-to-end latency~\cite{3GPPTS22.104}.
 A message is considered in time if it is received within the timeliness interval given by the target value and the lower and upper bounds given by the allowed earliness and lateness.
 Besides, there can be a deviation or discrepancy between the actual time value and the target.
 This approach is useful to, e.g., applications where one of the nodes does not keep its own time, but interprets the message arrival as a clock signal.
 Nevertheless, no specific metrics are defined.